openmole/mgo/README.md

 MGO
 ===

-MGO is a library based on the cake pattern for multi-objective evolutionary algorithm:
+MGO is a scala library based on the cake pattern for multi-objective evolutionary / genetic algorithms:
-* written in scala,
 * enforcing immutability,
 * exposes a modular and extensible architecture,
 * implements state of the art algorithms,